tonyjurg/Create_penntree_feature_for_TF/README.md

 # Create penntree feature for Text-Fabric

-This repository contains the Jupyter Notebook used to create three new Text-Fabric feature:
+This repository contains the Jupyter Notebook used to create this new Text-Fabric feature:

    - [pentree](https://tonyjurg.github.io/N1904addons/features/pentree.html): Penn tree like syntax tree.